BASS are highly prized for their fighting prowess, and are found right around the British Isles.

 A solid Avon tip doesn’t register a crab’s unwanted presence anywhere near so effectively.
 A bass bite is altogether different, though, a full-on slamming affair that can wrench your rod clear of the rest.

 Barbel anglers will be very familiar with these ‘three foot twitches!’
 For that reason, I prefer to use a reel with a freespool mode, to prevent the rod disappearing into the sea!

-8. Legal limits are sensibly enforced, to help conserve our fragile bass stocks, as commercial fishing has hammered European bass numbers.
+8. Legal restriction have been stepped right up to help conserve our fragile bass stocks, as commercial fishing has hammered European bass numbers.